 - Stout-bodied fish.

-- Look like platies, except for sword-like tail extending from the bottom of the caudal (tail) fin.
+- Look like platies, except for sword-like tail extending from the bottom of the caudal (tail) fin of males.

 - Males grow to 14cm.